Accenture/mercury/guides/CHAPTER-4.md

 ```

 Since the code style is "sequential non-blocking", using a "while" loop does not block the "event loop" provided
-that you are using "await" API inside the while-loop.
+that you are using an "await" API inside the while-loop.

 In this fashion, the intent of the code is clear.
 Sequential non-blocking method offers high throughput because
 it does not consume CPU resources while the function is waiting for a response from another function.